judsonlmoore/judsonlmoore.com/_posts/happiness/2020-06-10-the-fifth-philosophy-be-flexible.md

 **5 ways to improve your flexibility**
 - Accept the cliche that the more things change, the more they stay the same.
 Change is a part of life.
 - Keep an open mind to new ideas and trying new things.
-- Ask other people what one thing they always wanted to do, and then do it with them is.
+- Ask other people what one thing they always wanted to do, and then do it with them.
 - Don't keep secrets.
 Let others know you're looking for a change and let them support you.
 - Change the order of your daily routine or the location where you perform daily tasks (like trying a new coffee shop).